 - Measurement Uncertainty is FFS for power classes other than 1, 3 and 5.

-The test case is incomplete for band n262.

 - The minimum conformance requirements for Case 2 in this test case are not testable due to maximum input level unachievable in IFF OTA test setup.
 Other test setups have not been analysed.

 - For power class 1, if testing were extended beyond 100MHz, potential relaxation required is FFS